ceh58/eds-213-discussion/README.md

 ## About

+**"How does benthic water temperature relate to crown of thorn abundance?"**

 This repository hosts the code for creating a SQL database for Moorea LTER data, specifically benthic water temperature and Acanthaster planci abundance counts, and the resulting analysis.
-The analysis aims to answer the question: **"How does benthic water temperature relate to crown of thorn abundance?"**

 ## Data